GriffonSystems/griffonsys-site/README.md

-# Griffon Systems — Vercel-Ready Site
+# Griffon Systems — Vercel-Ready Site b

 A Vite + React site with a serverless API route for the Contact form.
 Import to Vercel → set env vars → deploy.